6lvckmania/6lvckmania/README.md

 # 💫 About Me:
+I am a goal-oriented engineer who started his career in the field of telecommunications and quickly reached a management position.

-I am currently learning and interested in Linux, Cloud Technologies and DevOps culture in general.
+However, I realized that this is not enough for me and I am currently studying and interested in Linux, Cloud Technologies and DevOps culture in general.

+Outside of work, I like to travel and hike.
+Also, I am very passionate about the world of computer and board games.

 ## 🌐 Socials: